 - a.
-STAR Agencies: Employees who work for agencies covered by the STAR payroll system will have health insurance premiums distributed evenly across 24 pay periods per year.
-The total premium will be split evenly between the first two paychecks payable within the month.
-If there is a third check payable within the month, no health insurance deductions will be taken from that pay period. - b.
+STAR Agencies: Employees who work for agencies covered by STAR payroll system will have health insurance premiums distributed evenly across 12 pay periods for employees paid monthly.
+Employees on any other pay frequency will have it distributed evenly over 24 biweekly pay periods per year.
+For biweekly pay periods, the total monthly premium will be split evenly between the first two biweekly paychecks payable within the month.
+If there is a third biweekly check payable within the month, no health insurance deductions will be taken from that pay period. - b.
 Non-STAR payroll system agencies will maintain their current payroll and deduction schedules.